dsherret/ts-type-info/readme.md

 # NOTICE - LIBRARY IS DEPRECATED

-This library has been superseded by ts-simple-ast:
+This library has been deprecated by ts-simple-ast:

 https://github.com/dsherret/ts-simple-ast